IgorBrzezek/XML-HTML-Checker/README.md

 ## Overview

-`mlcheck.py` is a command-line tool for validating **HTML** and **XML** files, with special support for **Moodle multichoice XML format**.
+Script `mlcheck.py` (MarkupLanguageChecker) is a command-line tool for validating **HTML** and **XML** files, with special support for **Moodle multichoice XML format**.
 It checks for structural correctness, tag mismatches, and missing required elements.
 It can operate on single files or scan entire directories (recursively if needed).

 ## Features